salilab/imp/README.md

-Describe this branch
+GMM_clustering branch

-This message will be used as the commit merge when the branch is merged into develop.
-Reference any relevant issues like #123
+Incorporating and expanding upon Keren's original GMM code.
+Specific application is for density maps: will be able to take anchor points as initial centers and then use the EM algorithm to optimize means and covariance matrices.